TonyBUK/AoC/2015/Day19/readme.md

 **C++**

-Mostly follows Python, again, I cheat by using the index of std::map to mimick a set in Python.
-I've also done a few optimisations here and there as well as some type abuse.
+Mostly follows Python with a few optimisations here and there as well as some type abuse.

 Whilst size_t is defined as unsigned, I prefer not to make assumptions if I can help it, so I've used an intermediary unsigned type to force a large negative value (casting -1 to unsigned causes a large underflow) which ideally gets me similar behaviour to using math.inf in Python.